Johnson Street Bridge: Third bridge, 1924–2018

+The third Johnson Street Bridge, completed in 1924, was built as two adjacent, independent, heel trunnion bascule bridges.
+It later became referred to as the "Blue Bridge" or "Old Blue", after it was painted a light blue colour following corrosion repairs in the late 1970s.

+Background and construction

-The Johnson Street Bridge was designed under the direction of Mr. F. M. Preston, City Engineer in 1920.
+The third Johnson Street Bridge was designed under the direction of city engineer Mr. F. M. Preston in 1920.
 The Strauss Bascule Bridge Company, which held the patents on the design, prepared the plans for the 45 m bascule spans and the operating machinery.
 The superstructure of the bridge was fabricated in Walkerville, Ontario of 100 tons of steel.
 The sub-structure was built by the City of Victoria Engineering Department and required 9144 m3 of concrete.
-The bridge was completed at a cost of $918,000 (27 per cent higher than the estimated cost of $720,000) and opened in January 1924.
+The bridge was constructed to carry a three-lane road span of 350 LT, and a single-track rail span of 150 LT.
+The approaches were fixed steel girders; the east was 34 m and the west was 22 m.
+Counterweights were made of hollow concrete weighing 780 LT.
+Its operating struts were moved by pinions powered by 75 hp electric motors.
+The bridge was completed at a cost of $918,000 (27 percent higher than the estimated cost of $720,000) and opened in January 1924.

+Modifications and use

-The bridge originally had street car rails running down the center of the road span, but they were never used, and were removed a few years later.
+The bridge originally had street car rails running down the center of the road span, but they were never used, and were removed a few years after opening.
 In 1966, the wood deck was replaced with steel grid, as rainwater absorbed by the deck unbalanced the bridge, straining the lifting gear.

 In 1979, extensive repairs were made to the superstructure, which had become severely corroded.
 Following these repairs, the bridge was painted blue.
 The paint was selected because the oxides of its pigment are the same colour as the paint so that little fading of the colour occurs.
 The City of Victoria had used the same blue paint for the lamp standards throughout the city.

 In 1995, abnormally high temperatures caused the steel decking to expand to the point the bridge would not open or close properly.
 This necessitated the removal of about 1 in of the decking.

-Daily traffic in 2010 was 30,000 trips a day at peak usage, of which 4000 are pedestrians, 3000 cyclists, and 23,000 vehicles.
-Until 2011, the rail span for the E&N was used twice a day by the Via Rail Dayliner, for trips up the island towards Duncan, Nanaimo and Courtenay.
+Daily traffic in 2010 was 30,000 trips a day at peak usage, of which 4000 were pedestrians, 3000 cyclists, and 23,000 vehicles.
+Until 2011, the rail span for the E&N Railway was used twice a day by the Via Rail Dayliner, for trips up Vancouver Island towards Duncan, Nanaimo and Courtenay.